joewong00/Nuclei-Segmentation/README.md

 4) To get the data of config, use dot operator
-   Example to get the max size of the nucleus in he image:
+   Example to get the max size of the nucleus in the image:
    - config.areas.max